Edward F. Boyd: Career at Pepsi

 This focus on the African American market caused some consternation within the company and among its affiliates.
 They did not want to seem focused on black customers for fear that whites would be pushed away.
 In a meeting at the Waldorf-Astoria Hotel, Pepsico president Mack, who favored progressive causes and was the impetus for this marketing push, tried to assuage the 500 bottlers in attendance by saying, "We don't want it to become known as the nigger drink."
-At the utterance of those words Boyd, who was in attendance at this meeting, walked out of the auditoriwum, shocked and dismayed by Mack's statement.
-Later Mack apologized and expressed his repentance, Boyd understood that those were not his sentiments.
+At the utterance of those words Boyd, who was in attendance at this meeting, walked out of the auditorium, shocked and dismayed by Mack's statement.
+Mack later apologized and expressed his repentance and Boyd understood that those were not his sentiments.
 "I didn't forget it, but I didn't hold it against him either," he told The Wall Street Journal.
 After Mack left the company in 1950, support for the black sales team faded and Boyd was let go.

 The Wall Street Journal writer Stephanie Capparell argues in her book The Real Pepsi Challenge that Boyd faced a more difficult challenge than Jackie Robinson in breaking the color barrier of corporate America.
 By doing the same work and competing for the same jobs as white people, Boyd's team presented more of a threat to the average white man.